sjmikler/codingame-pro-mode/README.md

 ## Code Synchronization

 This extension offers code synchronization functionality.
 No external apps are necessary.
-You can choose to use only a one-way sync or use both for a two-way sync.
+You can choose to use a one-way sync or a two-way sync.

 ### Browser support